 - 1. It checks a QoS request to see if it could be supported in a set_qos operation, without actually changing the current QoS in the target object. - 2.
-If the supplied QoS is supported, it returns additional QoS properties which could be optionally added as well.
+If the supplied QoS is supported, it returns additional QoS properties that could be optionally added as well.
 This may help a client interested in the range of supported QoS in a given situation.

-If the requested QoS cannot be supported, this operation raises the UnsupportedQoS exception, which provides feedback in how to fix the problem (Section 2.5.6.6, "UnsupportedQoS Exception," on page 2-45).
+If the requested QoS cannot be supported, this operation raises the UnsupportedQoS exception, which provides feedback in how to fix the problem ("UnsupportedQoS Exception" on page 2-48).